The Detail Tab

 Remove Pay Items

-1. Filter to the appropriate Pay Types
+1. Filter to the appropriate pay types.

-2. Select all appropriate Pay Types
+2. Select all appropriate rows.

-3. Click Remove Pay Items
+3. Click Remove Pay Items.

-4. Click Ok to confirm
+4. Click Ok to confirm.

 Notes